-We focus on the design and analysis of carbohydrate-based drug delivery and target enhancement compounds.
+Our initial focus is on the design and analysis of carbohydrate-based compounds for targeted drug delivery.
+We contract with independent laboratories and accredited facilities to conduct our research, which is designed, evaluated and managed by our scientists.
 We do not anticipate building in-house research or development facilities or hiring staff in this connection other than for purposes of designing and managing our out-sourced research.
-Our pre-clinical testing has been conducted by outside laboratories and accredited facilities.